-Identify type(s) of waters: Relatively Permanent Waters (RPWs) that flow directly or indirectly into TNWs.
+Identify type(s) of waters:

-3. Non-RPWs8 that flow directly or indirectly into TNWs.
+3. Non-RPWs that flow directly or indirectly into TNWs.

 Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.